Teachers are faced with endless confusing dilemmas in our work with children.

 - Acknowledge the role these aspects of self play in educating others.

 - Become aware of how they expand and contract in different settings.

 And in that context of self-understanding, also deepen your understanding of the child –

 - Seeing the role of those same developmental aspects in the child.

 - Using Awakened Educating to engage with the child’s developmental process.

 With those two commitments, it becomes obvious that the teaching and learning process is reciprocal.
 We are teaching and learning with and from each other.

 Find out more

-I offer training and mentoring to teachers who want to commit to this deeper form of growth and awareness.
+I offer online training and mentoring to teachers who want to commit to this deeper form of growth and awareness.

 If you want to move beyond frustrating dilemmas and unsolvable paradoxes in your teaching, find out more about what I offer.